|

 Daniel rotated his staff as often as was operationally sensible.

-corporeal condition.
+it to be.
 Daniel, on the other hand, had no

-choice.
-His appointment was permanent until released.
+appointment was permanent until released.
+It was also his

 26.